Scientists need to do more research to find out for sure. But a number of studies show there are benefits to staying mentally active.

-Can brain exercises prevent memory loss or dementia?
+Can brain exercises help delay memory loss or dementia?

-People who took the training showed improvements in those areas that lasted for at least five years.
-Even better?
-This translated into improvements in their everyday lives, such as the ability to manage money and do housework.
+People who took the training showed improvement in these skills that lasted for at least 5 years.
+They also improved at everyday tasks, such as the ability to manage money and do housework.

 The silver lining here?
-People who are mentally active may spend a shorter part of their lives in a state of decline, even if they develop Alzheimer's.
+People who regularly challenge their minds may spend a shorter part of their lives in a state of decline, even if they do get Alzheimer's.

 How does brain activity help?

-By keeping your brain active with brain exercises or other engagement, you may help build up a reserve of brain cells and connections.
+When you keep your brain active with exercises or other tasks, you may help build up a reserve supply of brain cells and links between them.
 You might even grow new brain cells.
-This is one explanation for the link between Alzheimer's and lower levels of education.
-Experts think that extra stimulation from education may protect the brain by strengthening brain cell connections.
+This may be one reason scientists have seen a link between Alzheimer's and lower levels of education.
+Experts think the extra mental activity from education may protect the brain by strengthening connections between its cells.